RxLaboratory/Duik/src-docs/docs/guide/constraints/connector.md

 - A dropdown menu (except layer dropdown lists)

 !!! note
-    All these properties are actually al values: a color is a 4-dimensional value (consisting of the red, green, blue and alpha channels), and dropdown menu values are the indices of the items, which are simple integers.
+    All these properties are actually numerical values: a color is a 4-dimensional numerical value (consisting of the red, green, blue and alpha channels), and dropdown menu values are the indices of the items, which are simple integers.

 There are also special cases handled automatically; you can also select these: